Second Department of Polish General Staff

-The Second Department of Polish General Staff (Polish: Oddział II Sztabu Generalnego Wojska Polskiego, also called Dwojka) was a department of the Polish General Staff in the Second Polish Republic.
-It was responsible for military intelligence, counterintelligence, cryptography, analysis of foreign military forces, and foreign affairs of the Polish Army.
-It existed from 1918 until 1939.
+The Polish General Staff's Section II (Polish: Oddział II Sztabu Generalnego Wojska Polskiego, also called Dwójka ["Two"]) was a section of the Polish General Staff in the Second Polish Republic.

+Section II was responsible for military intelligence, counterintelligence, cryptography, analysis of foreign military forces, and foreign affairs of the Polish Armed Forces.
+It existed 1918–1939.

 History

 In the second Polish Republic, the first intelligence units were formed soon after the creation of the General Staff of the Polish Army under General Tadeusz Rozwadowski.
 In mid-October 1918, the Information Department of the General Staff, was formed under Major Mieczysław Mackiewicz.
 It handled both offensive and defensive intelligence services, evidence, and military ciphers.
 Until c.
-1921, the Polish military used the word “defensive”, while describing intelligence.
+1921, the Polish military used the word "defensive", while describing intelligence.
 Due to various political events, changes in the organizational structure of the General Staff in the early 1920s were frequent.

 During the Polish-Soviet War and in the immediate postwar period, the Information Department had a well-developed network of informants and local units, reaching as far as China, Persia, Siberia and Japan.
 Following the Polish victory in the war, in which Polish intelligence played a significant role, the Information Department was expanded and renamed into the Second Department of the Polish General Staff.
 It also was restructured, and divided into the following departments: Organizational, Offensive A, Offensive B, Defensive, Foreign Propaganda, and Home.